ric2016/openstreetmap_hooked/README.md

 ### Features<a name="features"/>

-* This custom module displays location data via OpenStreetMap tiles and leaflet.
+* This custom module displays location data via OpenStreetMap tiles and the Leaflet library (v1.3.1, plus Leaflet.markercluster v1.3.0).

 ![Screenshot](screenshot.png)

-* Location data is obtained directly from the gedcom, and may also be provided by other custom modules via the 'hPlacesGetLatLon' hook.
+* Location data is obtained directly from gedcom data, and may also be provided by other custom modules via the 'hPlacesGetLatLon' hook.

 * The direct dependency to the Google Maps module has been removed.
 If you have collected location data via the Google Maps module, simply activate the 'Google Maps Module Location Data Provider' custom module to make this data available.